-Daniel Hartigan, representing Waterford Institute of Technology, has been awarded second place at this year’s KNORR Student Chef of the Year 2019, after an exciting two-hour cook-off at the Waterford IT campus.
+Daniel Hartigan, representing Waterford Institute of Technology, is a second year student of the BA(Hons) in Culinary Arts.
+The Dungarvan native has been awarded second place at this year’s KNORR Student Chef of the Year 2019, after an exciting two-hour cook-off at the Waterford IT campus.

 Daniel went up against seven other young student chefs from across the island of Ireland to cook up a storm and create two plates.
 The theme of this year’s competition, ‘Street on a Plate: a street food feast inspired by the food trucks, street stalls and farmers markets of Ireland,’ celebrates the evolving palette of the Irish population and its influence on the Irish food market.
 Students are marked for their creativity and interpretation of the theme as well as the presentation of each dish, food waste management and allergen awareness.

 Lee McDonagh, Technological University Dublin – Tallaght Campus, took the overall prize while Bangaly Doumbouya from Limerick Institute of Technology in third place

 Daniel plated two dishes for the judge tasting.
 His first plate was a ‘Jalapeno Poppers, Cashel Blue, Black Pudding, Pineapple Salsa, Pepper Puree’ dish and the second plate consisted of ‘Pork Carne Asada Taco, Burnt Apple, Red Onion Pickle, Avocado Foam.’